-Select the domain you wish enable URL forwarding for with a click.
+Select the domain you wish to enable URL forwarding for with a click.

 Title - typically this only applies to the Masked style of forwarding, but will allow you to set the title displayed in the browser.

-Type - 301, 302, and Masked.
-You'll see some information regarding the difference between these styles of URL forwarding listed on the URL Forwarding page near the bottom.
+Type - Redirect and Masked.
+You'll see some information regarding the difference between these styles of URL forwarding if you hover over the exclamation point next to the Type field.

-Meta Tags - You'll see some instructions on the URL Forwarding page and a few examples.
+Meta Tags - You'll see some instructions on the URL Forwarding page and a few examples if you hover over the blue exclamation point below this field.
 These tags apply to the Masked forward style and will allow you to set some information to help search engines crawl your page.

 Click Add Forwarding to establish your new URL forward.
 Keep in mind you can Edit and Delete previously created URL forwards on this page too.